Bad Boys Blue: 1990s

 The group has experienced numerous line-up changes.
 In 1988, Taylor left the group a year after being gradually demoted from his role of the lead singer.
 He was asked to rejoin the group the following year just for recording sessions for the "Hungry for Love" single that was to be featured on the group's first compilation album Bad Boys Best.
 Taylor's departure permanently secured McInerney's position as the band's new lead vocalist.

 Taylor was replaced by Trevor Bannister (born 5 August 1965 in Grimsby, England), whose function in the group was mainly to perform Trevor Taylor's hits in live gigs.
 It is during Bannister's tenure with the band that Bad Boys Blue began touring in Eastern Europe thus gaining much popularity there.
-Bannister left in 1993 and the remaining two members performed as a duo.
-During its entire South African tour, the duo was briefly joined by Owen Standing, who left the group shortly thereafter, and therefore was not considered to be a permanent band member.
+In 1993, Bannister left, and the remaining two members performed as a duo.

+During their entire South African tour, the duo was briefly joined by Owen Standing, who left the group shortly thereafter, and therefore was not considered to be a permanent band member.
 Multi-talented Irmo Russel (born 15 March 1956 in Aruba, Caribbean Sea) joined the group in 1995, who in addition to stepping into Bannister's shoes was instrumental in revitalizing the group's creative potential, by becoming a composer, video director, and occasionally assuming the role of lead singer on some of the tracks.

-At the end of 1999, Kevin McCoy (stage name JoJo Max) replaced Russel by joining Bad Boys Blue full-time after being the group's rapper since 1998, but left in early 2003 leaving Bad Boys Blue as a duo again.
-However, in 2005, McCoy rejoined Thomas' Bad Boys Blue line-up.
+At the end of 1999, Kevin McCoy (stage name JoJo Max) replaced Russel by joining Bad Boys Blue full-time after being the group's rapper since 1998.
+In early 2003, McCoy left, with Bad Boys Blue becoming a duo again.
+In 2005, McCoy rejoined Thomas' Bad Boys Blue line-up.